 - Since Canadian citizens are generally exempt from the visa requirement, they should likely be exempt from this proclamation under a plain reading because they are not "seeking entry pursuant" to an H, J, or L visa.
 The American Immigration Lawyers Association (AILA) issued a practice alert (AILA Doc.
 No. 20062436 Dated June 24, 2020) saying that its CBP-OFO Liaison Committee confirmed this plain-reading interpretation with CBP HQ.

 Exceptions.
-Section 3(a) of the proclamation (as amended at Section 3(a)(ii)) establishes that this entry bar applies only to an individual who:
+Section 3(a) of Proclamation 10052 (as amended at Section 3(a)(ii)) establishes that this entry bar applies only to an individual who:

 "(i) is outside the United States on the effective date of this proclamation;